Resolving common Linksys cloud account error messages

 Setting up the Linksys Smart Wi-Fi Router using the Smart Setup Wizard

 The Account Suspended error page appears due to many failed login attempts to your account.
-To resolve this issue you may opt to wait for at least two hours before trying again.
+To resolve this issue you may opt to wait for at least 2 hours before trying again.

 QUICK TIP: If you are unable to remember your account details, perform a reset on your router.
 To reset your router, manually press and hold the Reset button for 10 seconds.
 Your router settings will be set back to its factory default settings after the reset.
 For detailed instructions on how to do this, click here.

-To learn more about this error and how to resolve it, click here.
+To learn more about this error and how to recover your password, click here.